lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 **bpsUseShared**
     Whether to put full submit-time path to QuantumGraph file in command line because the WMS plugin requires shared filesystem.
-Defaults to False.
+Defaults to ``True``.
-    HTCondor and Pegasus plugins do not need this value.

 **whenSaveJobQgraph**
     When to output job QuantumGraph files (default = TRANSFORM).